processfeedback/piston/readme.md

 4. C compile only the first file and prevent renaming of c file in compile script
 5. Fix buffering in C to correctly handle interactive usage
 6. Add file collection functionality to job execution and return sandbox files
+7. Added time-based nonce validation for API requests with some measure for replay attacks

 ---